renayearnshaw/FunctionalProgramming/README.md

 We learn about:
-1. Lambda expressions and their syntax variations (block lambdas, expression lambdas, with or without type specifiers, single arguments without brackets)
+1. Lambda expressions and their syntax variations (block lambdas, expression lambdas, with or without type specifiers, single arguments without brackets).
-2. Functional interfaces and the `@FunctionalInterface` annotation
+2. Functional interfaces and the `@FunctionalInterface` annotation.
+3. Closures and the concept of _effectively final_.
+4. Higher order functions.